hamedbaatour/angularfire-lite/README.md

 - **Observable based**: Every function returns an Observable that you should subscribe to it to get back the data.

-- **Learn One API**: AngularFire Lite has the same syntax of the native Firebase API plus some useful addtions.
+- **Simple API**: AngularFire Lite has a simple straight forward syntax similar to the native Firebase API plus some useful addtions.